WallarooLabs/blog.wallaroolabs.com/content/post/why-pony.md

 ## Results

 Would we make the same decision again?
 Yes.
 We would.

 Let's talk time to market for a moment, leveraging the Pony runtime has been a huge win for us.
 If we had written our own runtime that had similar performance characteristics, I'm not sure we'd be done yet.
 The Pony runtime fit our use case very well.
 There weren’t any other runtime options available that were so well suited to what we needed for Wallaroo.
 If we hadn’t used the Pony runtime and had written our own from scratch, we wouldn’t be as far along as we are now.
 If you forced me to put a number on it, my hand wave estimation would be that using the Pony runtime saved us a good 18 months of work.

 On top of that, we have gotten the excellent performance we set out to achieve, and with the support of the Pony’s type system, we are far more confident when we write and refactor code.

 Sure, there's been some pain along the way, but we'd do it again.

-## What's up with Wallaroo?

-We released open source and source available versions of Wallaroo a month ago.
-If you are a Python programmer who needs to do event-by-event data processing, you should give it a spin.
-Everything is [available on GitHub](https://github.com/wallaroolabs/wallaroo).

-We are releasing a Go API soon as well as support for batch and micro-batch workloads, sign up for our announcement mailing list to be informed when that happens.
-And if you have questions, we are available to chat in our IRC channel and on our user mailing list.
-You can find all that and more in the [community section](http://www.wallaroolabs.com/community) of our website.

-See you next time and thanks for reading!